ironhack-labs/lab-ironbeers/README.md

 ## Iteration 2 - The Index

-On the `index.hbs` file you shoud include the **beer image** you have on the `/public/images`, with two buttons: `Check the Beers!` and `Check a Random Beer`.
+On the `index.hbs` file you should include the **beer image** you have on the `/public/images`, with two buttons: `Check the Beers!` and `Check a Random Beer`.
 Both should navigate to the same routes we have on our nav.

 ![image](https://user-images.githubusercontent.com/23629340/36723774-7d791ef2-1bb1-11e8-991b-39dbf4fd8a59.png)

 ## Iteration 3 - The Beers Route

 Create a `/beers` route inside the `app.js` file.
-You will need also a `beers.hbs` file to render everytime we call this route.
+You will also need a `beers.hbs` file to render every time we call this route.

-Insidete the `/beers` route, call to the `getBeers()` method of our **PunkAPI** package.
-The package will return you an array with 25 beers, and you should pass that array to the `beers.hbs` view.
+Inside the `/beers` route, call to the `getBeers()` method of our **PunkAPI** package.
+The package will return you an array of 25 beers, and you should pass that array to the `beers.hbs` view.

 ```javascript
 punkAPI.getBeers()